 - Hachiko Monogatari is a 1987 Japanese film based on Hachiko's story.

-- In Nana, one of the two main characters is nicknamed "Hachiko" because of her loyalty.
-The nickname is generally shortened to "Hachi," since "hachi" means "eight," and "nana" (the name of both main characters) means "seven."
+- In Nana, one of the two titular Nanas (Nana Komatsu) is nicknamed "Hachiko" because of her loyalty, but also due to her personality being rather doglike in general (being very excitable and clingy towards those she loves).
+The nickname is generally shortened to "Hachi," since "hachi" means "eight," and "nana" means "seven".

-- An appropriately squicky parody of Hachiko shows up in Franken Fran, who puts the loyal dog's brain in the body of a middle-aged man (she at least gives him underwear); the "dog" remains his usual affectionate self.
+- An appropriately squicky parody of Hachiko shows up in Franken Fran, who puts the brain of Pudding (Hachiko's equivalent here) in the body of a balding, portly middle-aged man (she at least gives him underwear); the "dog" remains his usual affectionate self.
 Did I mention the dog's owner is a little girl?
 After defending his owner from rapists, the girl Emily accepts and loves her dog, even if his form is a bit weird.
 Unfortunately she gets pneumonia and dies in a faraway hospital, leaving the poor dog-man to waste away while awaiting her return.
 Of course, a statue of the loyal man-dog is built in his memory.

 - Fortune Dogs includes an expy of Hachiko in one episode who suffers the same fate as the real one.

-- One of Luffy's earliest adventures in One Piece pays Hachiko a homage in the form of a dog who waits and gaurds his late master's pet food shop.
+- One of Luffy's earliest adventures in One Piece pays Hachiko a homage in the form of a dog who waits and guards his late master's pet food shop.

 - In Gintama, when Kagura is having trouble sleeping, they listen to a variation of the story on a radio talk show.
 The dog is named Jerry rather than Hachiko and instead of dying, he turns into a seemingly harmless old man that turned into a monster.
-Cue Gintoki screams hilariously in horror and kicked the radio out cold.
+Cue Gintoki screaming hilariously in horror and kicking the radio out cold.